valgartner/valgartner.github.io/README.md

-# Glyptodon - Personal Website Theme
+# Glyptodon - Personal Astro Theme

-A clean and modern, eco-friendly personal website theme built with Astro, using fluid type and grid sizing for smooth size transitions.
+A clean and modern, eco-friendly personal website theme built with [Astro](https://www.astro.build], using fluid type and grid sizing for smooth size transitions.

 All dummy text is created by Claude AI to get a sense for what it looks like with content.